Hair Loss – Alopecia

 These signs may indicate that you are potentially suffering from a scarring type of alopecia.
 While the scarring alopecias are generally uncommon, the emotional and psychological impact can be very distressing.
 The main goal for treatment of all scarring alopecias is to quell disease activity while preserving any remaining healthy hair follicles.
 Treatment options span from topical and systemic medications to more involved discussions about maximizing camouflage techniques.
-Please see the list provided at the bottom of this blog for some recommendations for brow enhancement/ restoration and hair pieces (also called cranial prostheses).
+Please see the list provided at the bottom of this page for some recommendations for brow enhancement/ restoration and hair pieces (also called cranial prostheses).
 There are a multitude of resources and support groups available at The Cicatricial Alopecia Research Foundation.
 If you suspect you have scarring alopecia, make an appointment with a dermatologist.

 Brow and Lash Restoration

 10 Newbury Street